The security aspects of DiGA and DiPA digital health apps on prescription

 Share on linkedin

-BfARM has recently published an ordinance establishing requirements for reimbursement of digital care applications (DiPA – Digitale Pflegeandwendungen) intended to support the everyday care of patients.
-DiPA are intended for use by care recipients and their nurses and carers, including family members – they are not considered health devices but “care assistants”.
-Manufacturers of said apps and devices will soon be able to apply to have their products listed in the upcoming DiPA directory.
+In October 2022, BfARM published an ordinance establishing requirements for reimbursement of digital care applications (DiPA – Digitale Pflegeandwendungen) intended to support the everyday care of patients.
+DiPA are intended for use by care recipients and their nurses and carers, including family members – they are not considered health devices but “care assistants.”
+Manufacturers of said apps and devices are now able to apply to have their products listed in the DiPA directory.

 Why DiGA and DiPA manufacturers should prioritize security?